jamesoyanna/Crud-app-Auth/README.md

 ## CrudApp-with-Login-Auth-system Application

 ### About Project
-This project is a fullstack CRUD application with login authentication built with React, Express, Nodejs, Mong0DB.
+This project is a fullstack CRUD application with login authentication and email verification built with React, Express, Nodejs, Mong0DB.

 ## Application Features
 -Create an Account.